||8.4” x 5.6” x 1.25”

 - Single and dual switch scanning including advanced scanning features

-- Acapela synthesized speech option available
+- Acapela synthesised speech option available

 - Available with two colour surrounds included (Blue and Black)